- New statewide program for free medication, sharps, and inhaler disposal

 - Other Ventura County Pharmaceutical Disposal Programs

-- Needle and Sharps Disposal and Collection Facilities
+- Needle and Sharps Disposal and Drop-Off Locations

 City of Thousand Oaks residents can safely and confidentially dispose of expired, unused or unwanted pharmaceuticals at several locations in the City.
 The medication bins are for home-generated medications only.
 No business, hospital or clinic waste is accepted.